Jared Goff Player Prop Bets for NFL Week 18 - Detroit vs. Green Bay - NewsBreak

 Season Stats

-- The Lions, who rank 28th in the NFL in points scored, have dropped back to pass 58.3% of the time while running the football 41.7% of the time.
+- The Lions, who rank 28th in the NFL in points scored, have dropped back to pass 58.3% of the time while opting for the ground attack 41.7% of the time.

-- Goff accounts for 44.6% of his team's red zone plays, with 50 of his 464 pass attempts coming from inside the opponent's 20-yard line.
+- Goff has attempted 50 of his 464 passes in the red zone, accounting for 44.6% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Goff's matchup with the Packers.